When “Happy New Year” Feels Like the Happiest Lie Ever

 Monitor Energy Over Time

-We’re now almost 2 weeks into this New Year, and if you’ve realized the resolutions you set for yourself are furthering your fatigue, there is NO shame in dumping them and prioritizing something else.
+Maybe, like me, you’ve found yourself two weeks into the New Year struggling with the resolutions you set for yourself, realizing they’re actually furthering your fatigue.
+There is NO shame in dumping them and prioritizing something else for your year.
 Depletion benefits no one.